GenomeDK/genomedk-docs/index.rst

 ===================

 GenomeDK comprises 185 nodes (6568 cores) connected with Infiniband.
-Each node has from 16 to 64 cores and either 128 GB, 256 GB, 384 GB, 512 GB or 1 TB of RAM for a total of 58 TB of memory.
+Each node has from 16 to 64 cores and either 128 GB, 256 GB, 384 GB or 512 GB of RAM for a total of 56 TB of memory.

 The cluster has been designed specifically for bioinformatic workloads and has a storage capacity of 12 PB.
 Do you want to know :ref:`more <technical>`?